Finsaki/ekuitti-backend/README.md

 # ekuitti-backend

-> Read documentation.md for more information (in finnish)
+> Read [documentation.md](documentation.md) for more information about the backend structure (in finnish)

+> Read [api-documentation](api-documentation) for more information about API routes provided by this backend

 ## Start local development
 1. git clone / git pull